PrairieLearn/PrairieLearn/docs/python-grader/sphinx-docs.md

 #### classmethod check_dict(name, ref, data)

 Checks that a student dict has all correct key-value mappings with respect to a reference dict.
 Can also check that a student dict has correct length of keys with respect to a reference dict's length of keys.
 Can also check for a homogeneous data type for either the dict's key, dict's value, or both.
+Can also check if only some particular keys present in the student dict or not.
+Can also check student dict with respect to a reference dict only based on either keys, values, or both.

 - `name`: Name of the dict that is being checked.
 This will be used to give feedback.